 to a dairy farm:

-- Make contact early with TDIA and your local Council to ensure your premises meet requirements - you may need to obtain planning approvals for new or modified premises.
+- Contact TDIA and your local Council early to ensure your premises meet requirements - you may need to obtain planning approvals for new or modified premises.

-- Make contact with your preferred milk supply company to ensure your premises meet their requirements.
+- Contact your preferred milk supply company to ensure your premises meet their requirements.

 a written food safety program that meets the requirements of the Food